How to Ensure Your Cat Gets the Right Nutrition

 Rely on the Pros

-"They have balanced the diet, inspected the ingredient facilities, manufacturing facilities, rechecked the nutrients in our ingredients, cooked the food in a way we know pathogens and toxins are not in the food, and tested the food to ensure the nutrients are in the food and available to the cat," says Dr. Leslie.
+"They have balanced the diet, inspected the ingredient facilities, manufacturing facilities, rechecked the nutrients in our ingredients, cooked the food in a way we know pathogens and toxins are not in the food, and tested the food to ensure the nutrients are in the food and available to the cat," says Dr. Donna Waltz.

 Seek Extra Help for Special Needs